carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 > ~~~
 > {: .language-bash}
 >
-> The `singularity run` command should now work successfully without needing to use `--contain`.
-Bear in mind that once you exit the Docker Singularity container shell and shutdown the container, this configuration will not persist.
+> The `apptainer run` command should now work successfully without needing to use `--contain`.
+Bear in mind that once you exit the Docker Apptainer container shell and shutdown the container, this configuration will not persist.
 {: .callout}